 The Stanley Foundation is a Midwest-based foreign policy nonprofit that brings a nonpartisan perspective to world affairs.
-We focus on genocide prevention, nuclear material security, and global leadership.
-Our in-house experts and network of collaborators serve as reliable sources to media professionals.
+We have in-house experts on genocide prevention, nuclear policy, and climate change.

 |In the News|

 Muscatine Think Tank Has Global Reach, from Muscatine Magazine (quoting Joseph McNamara and Keith Porter)

 Two Muscatine teachers receive the 2017 Stanley Foundation’s Explorer Award (quoting Jill Goldesberry)

 Great Decisions 2011 includes article on multilateralism by Stanley Foundation Program Officer David Shorr, from The Interdependent.

 Vlad Sambaiew makes the case for more inclusive global leadership in an op-ed in the Des Moines Register.

 Summit Shows U.S. Can Still Set Agenda, if Not Get Action, from The New York Times (quoting David Shorr) More from the Summit.

 G20's Currency Jaw-Jaw Better Than War-War: Analysts, from Agence France-Press (quoting David Shorr) More from the Summit.

 From Revolution to Evolution: G20 Enters New Era, from German Press Agency (quoting David Shorr) More from the Summit.